xbst/KUSBA/README.md

 <br>

-**NOTE: The first reading from the accelerometer will be invalid (f2 vs e5).
+**NOTE: The first reading from the accelerometer will be invalid (usually f2 vs e5).
 This is expected and your KUSBA will still work fine after the first query.
 Run "ACCELEROMETER_QUERY" once before starting measuring resonances.**

 # Version 1.0